hanh-nguyen/datastructures/explanation_1.md

 2. If we use a dictionary, the deletion and addition will take O(1).
 So the worst case for `set()` operation runtime is O(n) but the average case is O(1)

 Therefore, dictionary is a good data structure for the cache and the recency tracking.

+**Space complexity** is 0(n) for n is the cache capcity.